Nate Leipciger: Visit to Auschwitz-Birkenau with Prime Minister Trudeau

-In July 2016, Nate Leipciger guided Canadian Prime Minister Justin Trudeau through Auschwitz Birkenau.
+On 10 July 2016, after attending a NATO summit in Warsaw, Prime Minister Justin Trudeau requested a visit to Auschwitz–Birkenau.
+He chose to be accompanied by Holocaust survivor Nate (Nate) Leipciger, then 88, who shared his firsthand insights from the camp where he was imprisoned at age 15.
+The pair walked through both Auschwitz I and Auschwitz II–Birkenau, including the railway ramp, gas chamber ruins, crematoria, and displays of victims’ belongings, guided by the Auschwitz Museum director.

+At the gas chambers and boxcar ramp, Leipciger recounted the moment when he and his mother and sister were torn apart.
+He recited Kaddish, the Jewish prayer for the dead.
+It was reported that Prime Minister Trudeau was visibly moved to tears, as he and Leipciger shared a profound experience at the place of Leipciger's suffering, Leipciger described it as, "the moment of greatest impact."
+Nate placed his hands on Trudeau’s head and offered the Priestly Blessing.
+At one point, Prime Minister Trudeau asked Leipciger, "How did you survive?"
+Leipciger credited his father's courage, rescuing him from selection to the gas chambers.

 After, Leipciger reflected: "When Prime Minister Trudeau and I shed tears together in Auschwitz-Birkenau, never have I been more grateful for the welcome given to me by my adopted land, never have I been prouder to be a citizen of our beloved country, Canada.
 It was one of the most uplifting moments of my life."

-The Prime Minister said, “This past July, I was privileged to walk the grounds of Auschwitz with Nate Leipgicer.
-It was a tremendously moving experience, one that will stay with me forever.”
+The Prime Minister said, "This past July, I was privileged to walk the grounds of Auschwitz with Nate Leipciger.
+It was a tremendously moving experience, one that will stay with me forever."